-- (1) For owners or operators of one to one hundred petroleum USTs, one million dollars; and - (2) For owners or operators of one hundred one or more petroleum USTs, two million dollars. - (c) For the purposes of subsections (b) and (f) only, "a petroleum "UST" means a single containment unit and does not mean combinations of single containment units. - (d) Except as provided in subsection (e), if an owner or operator uses separate mechanisms or separate combinations of mechanisms to demonstrate financial responsibility for: - (1) Taking release response action; - (2) Compensating third parties for bodily injury and property damage caused by sudden accidental releases; or - (3) Compensating third parties for bodily injury and property damage caused by nonsudden accidental releases, the amount of assurance provided by each mechanism or combination of mechanisms must be in the full amount specified in subsections (a) and (b). - (e) If an owner or operator uses separate mechanisms or separate combinations of mechanisms to demonstrate financial responsibility for different petroleum USTs or tank systems, the annual aggregate required shall be based on the number of USTs or tank systems covered by each such separate mechanism or combination of mechanisms. - (f) Owners or operators shall review the amount of aggregate assurance provided whenever additional petroleum USTs or tank systems are acquired or installed.
+- (2) For owners or operators of one hundred one (101) or more petroleum USTs, two million (\$2,000,000.00) dollars. - (c) For the purposes of subsections (b) and (f) only, "a petroleum "UST" means a single containment unit and does not mean combinations of single containment units. - (d) Except as provided in subsection (e), if an owner or operator uses separate mechanisms or separate combinations of mechanisms to demonstrate financial responsibility for: - (1) Taking release response action; - (2) Compensating third parties for bodily injury and property damage caused by sudden accidental releases; or - (3) Compensating third parties for bodily injury and property damage caused by nonsudden accidental releases, the amount of assurance provided by each mechanism or combination of mechanisms must be in the full amount specified in subsections (a) and (b). - (e) If an owner or operator uses separate mechanisms or separate combinations of mechanisms to demonstrate financial responsibility for different petroleum USTs or tank systems, the annual aggregate required shall be based on the number of USTs or tank systems covered by each such separate mechanism or combination of mechanisms. - (f) Owners or operators shall review the amount of aggregate assurance provided whenever additional petroleum USTs or tank systems are acquired or installed.
 If the number of petroleum USTs or tank systems for which assurance must be provided exceeds one hundred, the owner or operator shall demonstrate financial responsibility in the amount of at least two million dollars of annual aggregate assurance by the anniversary of the date on which the mechanism demonstrating financial responsibility became effective.
 If assurance is being demonstrated by a combination of mechanisms, the owner or operator shall demonstrate financial responsibility in the amount of at least two million dollars of annual aggregate assurance by the first-occurring effective date anniversary of any one of the mechanisms combined (other than a financial test or guarantee) to provide assurance. - (g) The amounts of assurance required under this section exclude legal defense costs. - (h) The required per-occurrence and annual aggregate coverage amounts do not in any way limit the liability of the owner or operator.
-(Imp: 40 C.F.R. §280.93)

-§ 50195 Allowable mechanisms and combinations of mechanisms.
+§ 50195.
+Allowable mechanisms and combinations of mechanisms.

-- (a) Subject to the limitations of subsections (b) and (c): - (1) An owner or operator, including a local government owner or operator, may use any one or combination of the mechanisms listed in §50196 through §50202 to demonstrate financial responsibility under this subchapter for one or more USTs or tank systems; and - (2) A local government owner or operator may use any one or combination of the mechanisms listed in §50203 through §50207 to demonstrate financial responsibility under this subchapter for one or more USTs or tank systems. - (b) An owner or operator may use a guarantee under §50197 or surety bond under §50199 to establish financial responsibility only if the state attorney general has submitted a written statement to the administrator that a guarantee or surety bond executed as described in this section is a legally valid and enforceable obligation in the State. - (c) An owner or operator may use self-insurance in combination with a guarantee only if, for the purpose of meeting the requirements of the financial test under this rule, the financial statements of the owner or operator are not consolidated with the financial statements of the guarantor.
-(Imp: 40 C.F.R. §280.94)
+- (a) Subject to the limitations of subsections (b) and (c): - An owner or operator, including a local government owner or operator, may use any one or combination of the mechanisms listed in §50196 through §50202 to demonstrate financial responsibility under this subchapter for one (1) or more USTs or tank systems; and - (2) A local government owner or operator may use any one or combination of the mechanisms listed in §50203 through §50207 to demonstrate financial responsibility under this subchapter for one (1) or more USTs or tank systems. - (b) An owner or operator may use a guarantee under §50197 or surety bond under §50199 to establish financial responsibility only if the state attorney general has submitted a written statement to the Administrator that a guarantee or surety bond executed as described in this section is a legally valid and enforceable obligation in the State. - (c) An owner or operator may use self-insurance in combination with a guarantee only if, for the purpose of meeting the requirements of the financial test under this rule, the financial statements of the owner or operator are not consolidated with the financial statements of the guarantor.

-§ 50196 Financial test of self-insurance.
+§ 50196.
+Financial test of self-insurance.